gridiron-zone/huddle/STABLE_RELEASES.md

 * Approving/rejecting proposed changes to a stable release series.
 * Executing the release process of stable point-releases in compliance with the [Point Release Procedure](CONTRIBUTING.md).

-The Stable Release Managers are appointed by the Desmos Foundation.
+The Stable Release Managers are appointed by the Huddle Foundation.
 Currently residing Stable Release Managers:

 * @riccardom - Riccardo Montagnin